 Lee, Yong-cheol, Sunghye Cho, and Mark Liberman.
-An interaction effect between tonogenesis and prosodic focus in Seoul Korean.
-(Revision re-invited)
+Prosodic focus of telephone numbers in Seoul Korean.
+(Revision submitted)

 Wang, Ting, Liu Jun, Yong-hun Lee, and Yong-cheol Lee.
 The interaction of tone and prosodic focus in Mandarin Chinese.
 (Revision submitted)

 Lee, Yong-cheol, Satoshi Nambu, and Sunghye Cho.
 Prosodic focus of telephone numbers in Tokyo Japanese.
 (Submitted)

 Sunghye Cho and Yong-cheol Lee.
 Perceptual evaluation of tonal patterns in Seoul Korean.
 (Submitted)